The Weissenhofsiedlung in Stuttgart exemplifies the modernist vision of a promising future through rational design principles; photo by Marcel Strauss

 The Neo Grotesque,

-The Weight Axis ranging from Hairline to Black, allowing for flexibility in visual impact.
+The Weight Axis ranges from Hairline to Black.

-And last but not least, Italic Axis that allows you to adjust the slant from 1 to 12 degrees, effectively creating an italic version of the typeface.
+And last but not least, the Italic Axis allows users to adjust the slant from 1 to 12 degrees.

 Terminal Axis; from angled to horizontal terminals